All-language Resources

 - use technology in the classroom

-- mentor other teachers
+- mentor other teachers.

 Enquiries email: karen.garlan@sydney.edu.au

-Provider: Sydney Institute for Community Languages Education
+Provider: Sydney Institute of Community Languages Education

 Description:

-The Community Languages Teaching – Foundation Program is a 60-contact-hour professional-learning program for teachers working in NSW Government-funded Community Languages Schools.
+The Community Languages Teaching – Foundation Program is a 60-contact-hour professional-learning program for teachers working in Government-funded Community Languages Schools.

 The program will help you to: